Early Modern European intellectual history – a new programme

 Early Modern European intellectual history- a new programme

-In the framework of the new PhD study programme launched by the Centre for the History of Renaissance Knowledge, based at the Institute of Philosophy and Sociology of the Polish Academy of Sciences, two students who plan research in the relevant area of early modern European intellectual history, if accepted to the doctoral school in the general competition for places, will be supported in the application process for NCN Preludium grants by the Centre for the History of Renaissance Knowledge (hereinafter “HRK Centre”)
+In the framework of the new PhD study programme launched by the Centre for the History of Renaissance Knowledge, based at the Institute of Philosophy and Sociology of the Polish Academy of Sciences, two students who have been accepted to the doctoral school conduct research in a relevant area of early modern European intellectual history.

 The doctoral programme will run for four years beginning November 1, 2021.